 - Offer to substitute other duties in lieu of teaching and/or College service

 Individuals applying in a timely and complete way for leave may expect that their requests will be accepted or denied by College administration within a six (6)- week period from the date of the initial submission of their paperwork to their department chair.
-The individual whose completed request for leave is denied has the right to expect that the reason for denial of his/her request will be addressed in writing by the Dean of Faculty.
+The individual whose completed request for leave is denied has the right to expect that the reason for denial of his/her request will be addressed in writing by the Chief Academic Officer.

 F. Responsibilities of the faculty member who has taken a leave upon his/her return to the service of the College

 No later than sixty (60) days following the completion of a leave, the faculty member taking the leave will file a written report with the Chief Academic Officer, sending copies to the President and his/her department chair.
 In the case of academic leave taken to complete coursework, this report will include documentation from the relevant graduate school attesting to the successful completion of that work.
 For all other types of academic leave, and for sabbaticals, the report will include a description of how the leave will contribute to the faculty member’s teaching effectiveness, the Mission of the College, and/or the work of the College and/or the community it serves, as appropriate.

 Faculty members are expected to avoid outside employment if it interferes with their teaching effectiveness and performance of their faculty responsibilities.
 The primary obligation of full-time faculty members and other employees is to the College.
 No other form of gainful employment should interfere with this commitment.

 Persons with full-time teaching appointments who are asked to teach part-time for other institutions, or who wish to engage in consulting or other kinds of paid work, must gain prior written permission from the President or designee on the occasion of first undertaking such work.